How to Choose a Backpacking Stove

 Faced with all of the stove choices out there these days, you may need to do a little research to narrow down which stove, or stoves, will best suit your particular needs.
 Some of the factors to consider when selecting a backpacking stove include:

 Some backpackers may even find that they need to plan for different types of cooking systems for separate treks or multiple platforms on extended treks, should the main/preferred fuel type not be available on a leg of their journey.
+Visit our Stove Systems Page for more on the system concept, as you will need more than just a stove to cook.

 Backpacking Stove Types